NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/MedicalInfraredImagingwithSlicer/README.md

 1. Create a new Slicer module for processing thermal infrared images.
 2. Review segmentation, registration and other image processing technics for foot ulcer detection with infrared images.
 3. Testing.
+4. Assessment of live video streaming using ffmpeg.

 ## Progress and Next Steps